Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Mutual support groups like Alcoholics Anonymous (AA) and other 12-step programs are also popular therapies in alcohol addiction treatment.
 These programs provide peer support for people quitting or reducing their drinking.3

-As such, addiction treatment can last for various lengths depending on the person and the type of program.
+Addiction treatment can last for various lengths depending on the person and the type of program.
 Some people believe recovery from AUD or SUD lasts a lifetime.

 However, the three most common lengths of rehab programs are: